-One of the worst things you can do is not start putting the systems in place to help you spend less time in your business.
+One of the worst things you can do is to not start putting the systems in place, to help you spend less time in your business.

 Hootsuite is a major player in the social media scheduling scene, and their free version is a fantastic option for small business owners with little time.